gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 ##### Steps

-To get the flag, simply open webpage and the flag is there..
+To get the flag, simply open webpage and the flag is there.

 #### MAPS